altanai/tunnel-path-selection/draft-altanai-tsv-multipath_nested_tunnels.md

 ##  Implementation Strategies
 The simplest venue for the implementation of the Path selection algorithm is within the application itself.

-This algorithm require no specific support from the operating system beyond the commonly available APIs that provide transport service.
+- Minimal OS support : This algorithm require no specific support from the operating system beyond the commonly available APIs that provide transport service.

-The algorithm has feedback on the path consumed by all applications for this sender and tries to balance the utilization by load balacing between them.
+- Feedback loop : The algorithm has feedback on the path consumed by all applications for this sender and tries to balance the utilization by load balacing between them.
 The proposed path selection algorithm is only tasked with suggesting the protocol and path and can be overridden by the application.

+- Course correction : While the algorithm relies on the data points to suggest a transport protocol on a link, it can also be misguided by ambiguous or untrust worthy input.
+The algorithm should be self correcting with the help of feedback and any course correction should minimally impact  cross traffic.

-Examples of the decision that may be taken by the standardized algorithm could include; Example 1 : Resource intensive ultra low latency application benefit from direct internet connection such as multiplayer games and if the algorithm's path suggestion doesn't meet the latency target the application can select its own path.
+Examples of the decision that may be taken by the standardized algorithm could include:
+- Example 1 : Resource intensive ultra low latency application benefit from direct internet connection such as multiplayer games and if the algorithm's path suggestion doesn't meet the latency target the application can select its own path.
-Example 2 : Tunneling the VoIP traffic via separate routes, for example signaling plane data on VPN tunnel, and media via SRTP/DTLS tunnel.
+- Example 2 : Tunneling the VoIP traffic via separate routes, for example signaling plane data on VPN tunnel, and media via SRTP/DTLS tunnel.
-Example 3 : SIP trunk calls may actually benefit from a dedicated IPSec tunnel, pre NATed, pre authenticated and secure, as it would avoid the delay in resetting the path given the volume of calls expected between two endpoints.
+- Example 3 : SIP trunk calls may actually benefit from a dedicated IPSec tunnel, pre NATed, pre authenticated and secure, as it would avoid the delay in resetting the path given the volume of calls expected between two endpoints.
-Example 4 : Heavy file downloads such as VoD could benefit by load sharing between multiple tunnels.
+- Example 4 : Heavy file downloads such as VoD could benefit by load sharing between multiple tunnels.

 ### Edge cases
-In the edge case where  there are no other data points to compute the selection logic then every avaiable concurrent path would get a weighted proportion of traffic based on its bandwidth cap.
+- Missing Datapoints : In the edge case where  there are no other data points to compute the selection logic then every avaiable concurrent path would get a weighted proportion of traffic based on its bandwidth cap.
 For example if a system has 2 uplinks capable of tunneling trafic with 25Mbps and 75Mbps then uplink 1 will get 25% of the flows while uplink 2 gets 75%.

+- Fail over : In the case, 1 out of the 2 uplink paths being monitored by the algorithm fail, it would then attempt to shape the traffic such that 100% of the load ends up on the same uplink.
+Note that even on the same uplink the algorithm can suggest different protocols such as Network tunnel, aplication specific tunnel over HTTP proxy or even open access based on the data points.

 # Conventions and Definitions